Tightness and solidity in fragments of Peano Arithmetic: Solidity below PA: refinements

-Let $\zeta_n$ be a $\Sigma_{n+1}$ formula that is $(\Sigma_{n-1},\Sigma_1)$-flexible over $\IS{n+1}$ and witnesses Theorem \ref{tw_flex_main}\ref{it:tw_flex_main-2}.
-We perform a procedure of finding a Henkin structure $\mathcal{H}$ and its pointwise $\Sigma_{n+1}$-definable substructure $\KK$ similar to the one described by the interpretation $\hn{n}$ from Section \ref{sec:proper-solid}, except that now instead of the theory from (\ref{eq:theory-1}) we start with:
+Let $\zeta_n$ be a $\Sigma_{n+1}$ formula that is $(\Pi_n,\Sigma_1)$-flexible over $\IS{n+1}$ and witnesses Theorem~\ref{tw_flex_main}.
+The construction starts in the standard model of $\CT^{n}[\PA]$, i.e. the $n$-th element of the sequence defined recursively by: In $\mathcal{CT}_n$, we perform a procedure of finding a Henkin structure $\mathcal{H}$ and its pointwise $\Sigma_{n+1}$-definable substructure $\KK$ similar to the one described by the interpretation $\hn{n}$ from Section \ref{sec:proper-solid}, except that now instead of the theory from (\ref{eq:theory-1}) we start with

-and we also want to ensure that $\mathcal{H}$ satisfies all true $\Pi_{n-1}$ sentences.
-Here, $P_n$ is the highest-level truth predicate of $\CT^{n}[\PA]$.
-In particular, if this construction is carried out in the standard model of $\CT^{n}[\PA]$, i.e.~in the $n$-th element of the sequence defined recursively by: